jacobkap/crimebythenumbers/docs/intro-to-r.md

 #### General

 Under Workspace  in the General tab make sure to **uncheck** the "Restore .RData into workspace at startup" and to set "Save workspace to .RData on exit:" to **Never**.
-What this does is make sure that every time you open R it starts fresh with no objects (essentially data loaded into R or made in R) from previous sessions.
+What this does is make sure that every time you open RStudio it starts fresh with no objects (essentially data loaded into R or made in R) from previous sessions.
 This may be annoying at times, especially when it comes to loading large files, but the benefits far outweigh the costs.

 You want your code to run from start to finish without any errors.
 Something I've seen many students do is write some code in the Console (or in their R Script but out of order of how it should be run) to fix an issue with the data.
 This means their data is how it should be, but when the R session restarts (such as if the computer restarts) they won't be able to get back to that point.
 Making sure your code handles everything from start to finish is well-worth the avoided headache of trying to remember what code you did to fix the issue previously.